TranXuanHoang/NodeJS/01-online-shop/README.md

 * Environment variables are set in the [nodemon.json](./nodemon.json) file
 * Run `npm run start:dev` to start the app
 * Open a browser and load `localhost:3000`

+For deploying the app to Heroku (_there are many other hosting services, here Heroku is selected as one example_)

+* Commit all untracked and modified source code to get ready to push to Heroku Git repository
+* Then run the following commands

+    ```shell
+    # Login to Heroku
+    heroku login

+    # Set Git to track with Heroku Git remote repo
+    heroku git:remote -a <heroku-app-name>

+    # Push only '01-online-shop' directory to Heroku Git remote repo
+    git subtree push --prefix 01-online-shop heroku master
+    ```